Uzi Vishkin

 Uzi Vishkin (עוזי וישקין; born 1953) is a computer scientist at the University of Maryland, College Park, where he is Professor of Electrical and Computer Engineering at the University of Maryland Institute for Advanced Computer Studies (UMIACS).
 Uzi Vishkin is known for his work in the field of parallel computing.
 In 1996, he was inducted as a Fellow of the Association for Computing Machinery, with the following citation: "One of the pioneers of parallel algorithms research, Dr. Vishkin's seminal contributions played a leading role in forming and shaping what thinking in parallel has come to mean in the fundamental theory of Computer Science."
-In 2025, he won the ACM SPAA Parallel Computing Award with the following citation: “A founder of PRAM algorithmic theory, Uzi Vishkin contributed the formative work-depth think-parallel framework, many fundamental parallel algorithms and the PRAM-on-chip system framework and its commitment to silicon.”
+In 2025, he won the ACM SPAA Parallel Computing Award with the following citation: "A founder of PRAM algorithmic theory, Uzi Vishkin contributed the formative work-depth think-parallel framework, many fundamental parallel algorithms and the PRAM-on-chip system framework and its commitment to silicon," and in 2026, he won the IEEE-Computer Society Charles Babbage Award "For his seminal contributions to the parallel random-access machine theory and as the inventor of fundamental work-efficient parallel algorithms."